css-materials/course-site/content/syllabus/manipulate-strings/index.md

 ## Before class

-* Read [Chapter 14.4 "Extracting data from strings"](https://r4ds.hadley.nz/strings#extracting-data-from-strings) in "R for Data Science" 2nd Edition.
+* Read [Chapter 14 "Strings"](https://r4ds.hadley.nz/strings) in "R for Data Science" 2nd Edition (read it all, but especially 14.4 "Extracting data from strings").
 * Read [Chapter 17](https://bookdown.org/rdpeng/rprogdatascience/regular-expressions.html#the-stringr-package) from *R Programming for Data Science*.
 This book covers the entire range of regular expressions packages and functions: you do not need to understand everything, only focus on the big picture.
 In-class we talk about `stringr()`